Pedicle screw accuracy assessment in ExcelsiusGPS® robotic spine surgery: Evaluation of deviation from pre-planned trajectory

 ExcelsiusGPS®, Gertzbein-Robbins, Pedicle screw accuracy, Robot-assisted surgery, Robotic spine surgery

 Digital Object Identifier (DOI)

 Jiang, Bowen; Karim Ahmed, A.; Zygourakis, Corinna C.; Kalb, Samuel; Zhu, Alex M.; Godzik, Jakub; Molina, Camilo A.; Blitz, Ari M.; Bydon, Ali; Crawford, Neil; and Theodore, Nicholas, "Pedicle screw accuracy assessment in ExcelsiusGPS® robotic spine surgery: Evaluation of deviation from pre-planned trajectory" (2018).
-Neurobiology Articles.
+Translational Neuroscience.
 733.